Outcome-Based Education (OBE)

 2. Curriculum Design

-The curriculum in OBE is designed backward from the defined outcomes.
-This means identifying what students need to learn and then designing the educational experiences that will best achieve those outcomes.
-It ensures that all aspects of the education system are aligned to support students in achieving the desired results.
+In OBE, the curriculum is designed backward from the defined outcomes.
+This means identifying what students need to learn and then designing educational experiences that will best achieve those outcomes.
+This ensures that all aspects of the education system are aligned to support students in achieving the desired results.

 3. Student-Centered Learning